Julia-IO/Linguist_Portal/README.md

 - I've followed the videos of the Mini Project and I have adapted the code provided to meet my own project requirements.

 ### Acknowledgements
+- Aaron Synnott
+    - My mentor.
+Thanks for e-meeting and give me your opinions and helpful insights.

 - [Tim Nelson](https://github.com/TravelTimN)
     - My most recurrent code tutor.
 I have also used one of your Read Me files as a template of my own.
+- Cormac Lawlor
+    - Code Institute Tutor: Thanks for helping me with my last-minute deployment issue with Heroku.

 ##### back to [top](#table-of-contents)